 The policies usually have some strict guidelines to follow, like a specified return window or mileage limits.
 There's no federal or state law requiring dealers to have a return policy, so it's entirely up to them if they want to work with you or not.
 Again, it's a good idea to find out if there's any policy for returning a car before you buy it.

-Refinancing Your Car Loan
+Refinancing Your Car Loan:

-If the primary cause of your buyer's remorse is that you can't afford the payments, then you might consider refinancing the loan.
-You might be able to get a longer term or a lower interest rate to lower your monthly payments.
-If you end up stretching out your loan term, it's important to remember that you'll pay more interest in the end.
+If the primary cause of your buyer's remorse is that you can't afford the payments, then, as we mentioned earlier, you might consider refinancing the loan amount.
+You could get a longer-term or a lower interest rate to lower your monthly payments.
+Remember, if you stretch out your loan term, you'll pay more interest in the long run.

-If you do this, you might be off the hook for repossession costs, which the lender would otherwise stick you with an involuntary repossession.
-However, you will still be on the hook for paying the difference between what you owe on the car and what the lender can sell it.
+If you do this, you might be off the hook for repossession costs, which the lender would otherwise leave you with for an involuntary repossession.
+However, you will still be liable for paying the difference between what you owe on the car and what the lender can sell it.
 The other problem with this is that lenders might report you to the credit bureaus, which will lead to negative marks on your report for as long as seven years.
 This option should be your last resort in getting rid of your car.

-Ask For a Limited No-Risk Return
+Ask For a Limited No-Risk Return:

-How To Avoid Buyer's Remorse in the First Place:
+How To Avoid Buyer's Remorse in the First Place

 Know the Car's Value

-Set a Firm Budget
+Set a Strict Budget